sogaiu/a-tsclj-nvim-lua-plugin/README.md

 # a-tsclj-nvim-lua-plugin

-Quick demo of using tree-sitter-clojure to highlight code in neovim (>= 0.5)
+A demo of using tree-sitter-clojure to highlight code in neovim (>= 0.5)

 ## Prerequisites